Description

 Which means for our asset as example:

-• The risk / return profile (Sharpe) over 5 years of Take-Two Interactive is 0.07, which is lower, thus worse compared to the benchmark SPY (0.66) in the same period.
+• The ratio of return and volatility (Sharpe) over 5 years of Take-Two Interactive is 0.33, which is smaller, thus worse compared to the benchmark SPY (0.56) in the same period.

 Sortino: